bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

   [Order] + [User] -> [Order with Promo Products]
 ```

-During refactoring, our goal is to make the function code look like this list.
-We can start by grouping the code into “sections”, each of which will represent a different workflow step:
+We aim to make the function code look like this list during refactoring.
+We can start by grouping the code into “sections,” each of which will represent a different workflow step:

 ```js
 function makeOrder(user, products, coupon) {